OFAC Lawyers

 - Venezuela

-These OFAC sanctions target specific threats rather than countries.
-They encompass:
+These OFAC sanctions focus on specific threats rather than entire countries.
+They include:

 - Counterterrorism